entigolabs/entigo-pipeline-plugin/README.md

 * Connections
     * Connection name - unique name for a connection which is used when selecting a connection during a build.
     * Host uri - has to include http or https scheme and not include the api path.
-    * Credentials - Jenkins Credential with Secret type and with a value of ArgoCD user authentication token.
+    * Credentials - Jenkins Credential with Secret text type and with a value of ArgoCD user authentication token.
     * Ignore ArgoCD SSL Certificate Errors disables all SSL errors and enables insecure connections.
     * App wait timeout - in seconds for how long ArgoCD commands will wait for application actions, fails the build if timeout is exceeded.
 * Connection matchers